 Tips for Creating Website Terms and Conditions

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »On a scale of one to 10 -- with 10 being excruciatingly boring -- I'd rank website terms and conditions of use agreements as maybe a twenty.
+Opinions expressed by Entrepreneur contributors are their own.On a scale of one to 10 -- with 10 being excruciatingly boring -- I'd rank website terms and conditions of use agreements as maybe a twenty.
 Dry as dust.
 The only thing less spellbinding than T&Cs might be the privacy policies that often accompany such gray type.

 Why do companies insist on including them on their sites?
 After all, website owners aren't even required to create or publish these contractual agreements between the site owner and the end user.